 Basically, there are four options when it comes to building a software solution from the ground up.
 Three of these options are variations of the "do it yourself" route and the fourth option addresses outsourcing.

-Utilize existing in-house development resources – Most organizations with development capabilities, rarely have idle development capacity and development projects are placed in a que.
+Utilize existing in-house development resources – Most organizations with development capabilities, rarely have idle development capacity and development projects are placed in a queue.
 In addition, utilizing in-house resources requires solution expertise in the technology required for the solution type.

 Find short-term contractors that can get your work done on a small project-by-project basis.
 This is akin to becoming a contractor to build your own house.
 The task requires development experience, resource relationships, and a vast amount of management time.
 Again, the task of assembling effective teams is a critical consideration.

 Outsource the project to a qualified agency with consultation, implementation and lifecycle support experience.
-We’ve written about this on in our AndPlus blog pretty often and this option is usually the most effective option from a resource, time, and cost perspective.
+We’ve written about this in our AndPlus blog pretty often and this option is usually the most effective option from a resource, time, and cost perspective.
 In addition, the quality of the solution can be optimized through the partner selection process.

 After weighing your options, you probably ended up at option 4, and you were smart to do so!
 But why choose an external partner rather than build something in-house?